perxpective/Cybersecurity-Therapy/SMW/Exam/SMW Exam Summary.md

 	- Tunnel though a larger network that is restricted to designated member clients only

 ### VPN Implementation
+- **How do VPNs work?**
+	- Uses an Internet connection or internal network connections as transport medium to establish a connection with VPN server
+	- Uses LAN and tunnelling protocols to encapsulate data-in-transit across public network e.g. Internet
+- **What are VPN used for?**
+	- Ensure that any data sent across the public network is secure

 ## Tutorial Revision Questions
 ### Lecture 4